nomeata/tiptoi-arm-investigation/notes.md

 * 272 // ptr, target compared to r5->#4
 * 288 // arg to 128
 * 292 // ptr to thing, offset 82 of that read and written to 120

+  See below, this is likely the registers.
+Offeset 82 is index 41, which is the only one not written by function x029c

+  But also offset 120 is relevant!
+That would be register $60, that is too much...

+  Also, *(arg+292)+256 is something else, but only used early in the code.

+  Otherwise, not much use of this value here.

 * 300 // arg to #44
 * 304 // arg to #44
 * 308 // ptr to array or something